xiaodaigh/Diban.jl/README.md

 # Diban.jl (Dìbǎn 地板)

 There is a `read_parquet` function to read parquet files!
-It's EXTREMELY slow at the moment
+It's EXTREMELY slow at the moment but it works on newer Parquet files that Parquet.jl can't handle at the moment.

 ## Installation & Usage